What is Bad Faith Insurance?November 17, 2020

 Document Your Correspondence With Your Insurance Company

 If you’re unsure whether your insurance company is taking advantage of you, write down all your correspondence and requests.
 Demand you get all of their stances in writing as well.
 Many insurance adjusters see what they can get away with so long as they don’t have to write anything down.
-Their positions become more apparent when you force them to write it down.
+Their positions become more apparent when you force them to write them down.

 Bad Faith Lawyers Who Fight for Integrity

-Paul Wilkinson Law group has a team who cares about upholding the sanctity of the law.
+Paul Wilkinson Law group has a team that cares about upholding the sanctity of the law.
 We hold dishonest insurance companies accountable for their promises and get people the compensation they deserve.
 You don’t deserve to be taken advantage of, and we can ensure you keep insurance companies honest.